MTh Year II

 ● The Church in the Province of the West Indies

-The secretary general of the Anglican Communion, Canon Kenneth Kearon, indicated after the votes last weekend that the Anglican Covenant is still alive and on the agenda of the member provinces of the Anglican Communion.
+The secretary general of the Anglican Communion, Canon Kenneth Kearon, indicated after the deciding votes in the diocesan synods of the Church of England a year ago, that the Anglican Covenant is still alive and on the agenda of the member provinces of the Anglican Communion.

-What next steps are taken by the Church of England is up to the Church of England, Canon Kearon said at the weekend.
+What next steps are taken by the Church of England is up to the Church of England, Canon Kearon said.
 But he said that “consideration of the Covenant continues across the Anglican Communion and this was always expected to be a lengthy process.
 I look forward to all the reports of progress to date at the ACC-15 in New Zealand in November.”

 Criticism of the Covenant:

 Many opponents of the Covenant within the Church of England would say that they believe in an Anglicanism adapted to local needs and based on a shared heritage of worship, but not on specific understandings of church doctrines to which all must subscribe.
 Their view of Anglicanism, they say, leads them to conclude that the Anglican Covenant is “profoundly un-Anglican.”

 They would argue that the fourth part of the covenant contains a mechanism whereby “errant” provinces could have their status as full and equal members of the Anglican Communion reduced.

 Other critics argue that the Anglican Covenant seeks to codify the love that should already be there and to ratify the fear that inspired the Windsor Report.

 Writing in The Guardian a year ago [26 March 2012], after that absolute majority of dioceses in the Church of England had voted down the Anglican Covenant, Diarmaid MacCulloch, Professor of History of the Church at the University of Oxford, described the covenant as “a pernicious scheme” and a “sorry diversion.”